 "The Power of Children in Energy Conservation: Evidence from a Randomized Controlled Trial," with Yuan Wang, Xiaoguang Xu, and Yongmei Zhou.
 Journal of Development Economics, 2025.

-An innovative energy conservation program improved conservation knowledge and practices among young students, leading to a 7% reduction in household electricity consumption.
+An activity-based school program improves students' knowledge and practices of energy conservation, leading to a 7% reduction in household electricity consumption.

 "The Agricultural and Economic Impacts of Massive Water Diversion," with Guangbo Huang, Chong Liu, Tianyang Xi, and Wei You.
 Journal of Development Economics, 2025.

-China's South-North Water Diversion Project significantly benefits water-receiving regions with limited adverse impacts on source areas.
+China's South-North Water Diversion Project boosts agricultural productivity, shifts cropping patterns, and raises incomes in water-receiving regions, with limited adverse effects on source areas.
+(A summary is available on VoxDev.)

 "The Socioeconomic Impacts of Industrial Parks in Ethiopia," with Guangbo Huang and Min Wang.
-Revise & Resubmit, Journal of Urban Economics.
+Journal of Urban Economics, forthcoming.

-Industrial parks in Ethiopia have driven economic growth, urbanization, poverty reduction, and women's empowerment, but their impacts largely remain within the local districts, with limited spillover to surrounding areas.
+Industrial parks in Ethiopia have driven economic growth, urbanization, and women's empowerment, but their impacts remain largely localized and hinge critically on location fundamentals.

 "Managerial Attention, Employee Attrition, and Productivity: Evidence from a Field Experiment," with Hugh Wu and Shannon Liu.
 Revise & Resubmit, Management Science.